 In this case either the jewels are cracked or the spring has lost its strength.
 The solution is to either find a new helical torsion spring or find a replacement balance wheel assembly.

-Given what I paid for it, it is probably not worth spending more money.
+Given what I paid for it, it is probably not worth additional resources.

 Call it a learning experience.
 Into the drawer it goes and perhaps someday it will provide parts for a better running movement.